Yugabharathi-i13/Implementation-of-Value-Iteration-for-Optimal-Policy-Computation-using-Gymnasium/README.md

 ## Inference
 ```
-1.Value Iteration successfully converged to the optimal value function by repeatedly applying the Bellman Optimality
+1.The Value Iteration algorithm successfully adapted to the custom FrozenLake environment and converged to
-  Equation until convergence.
+  the optimal state-value function despite the modified goal location.
-2.The derived optimal policy enables the agent to select the best action in each state, maximizing the probability of reaching
+2.The computed optimal policy guided the agent through the safest path to the new goal while avoiding hole
-  the goal with the highest expected reward.
+  states and maximizing the expected cumulative reward.

 ```